hurwitzlab/biosys-analytics/lectures/01-intro/intro.md

 git version 2.2.2
 ````

-All the code examples presented here can be found at:
+Github.com is a commercial company that hosts Git repositories.
+It is free to create accounts and host small, public repositories.
+You will need to create an account and then share your username with us.
+I suggest you add your public SSH key (see "SSH Keys" above) into your Github "Settings/SSH and GPG Keys" so that you can more easily push and pull into your repositories.
+You'll need to add a key from each machine you intend to work from, i.e., both your laptop and Ocelote.

+Once you have an account, visit the course repo in a web browser and "fork" our repository into your own account by clicking the "Fork" button in the upper-right corner.
+This will create a copy of our repository into your own account.

 ```
 https://github.com/hurwitzlab/biosys-analytics
 ```

-Visit the above URL in a browser to look around.
-You will need to create a Github account (it's free), and then "fork" our repository into your own account by clicking the "Fork" button in the upper-right corner.
-Then you can "clone" the repo into your own account.
-I suggest you add your public SSH key (see "SSH Keys" above) into your Github "Settings/SSH and GPG Keys" so that you can more easily push and pull into your repositories.
-You'll need to add a key from each machine you intend to work from, i.e., both your laptop and Ocelote.

 Now you can copy the course repo to your machine(s) like so:

 ```
-[hpc:login3@~]$ git clone git@github.com:kyclark/biosys-analytics.git
+[hpc:login3@~]$ git clone git@github.com:yourusername/biosys-analytics.git
 Cloning into 'biosys-analytics'...
 remote: Enumerating objects: 16, done.
 remote: Counting objects: 100% (16/16), done.